kool-dev/kool/docs/02-Kool-Cloud/20-kool.cloud.yml-Reference.md

 ## Reference

-## Full example
+### Full example

-Here's an example of `kool.cloud.yml` file showcasing all the features and configuration entries available:
+Here's an example of a `kool.cloud.yml` file showcasing all the features and configuration entries available:

 ```yaml
 services: